rmorshea/pybooster/docs/src/concepts.md

 !!! tip

-    This approach also works great for a provider with `overload`s.
+    This approach also works great for a provider that has `overload` implementations.

 ### Parameterizing Providers